ppsp-team/HyPyP/README.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/hypyp.svg)](https://pypi.org/project/HyPyP/) <a href="https://travis-ci.org/GHFC/HyPyP"><img src="https://travis-ci.org/GHFC/HyPyP.svg?branch=master"></a> [![license](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Mattermost](https://img.shields.io/static/v1?label=chat&message=Mattermost&color=Blue)](https://mattermost.brainhack.org/brainhack/channels/hypyp)

+:warning: This alpha version is still far from easy-to-use and should be considered with caution.
+While we have done our best to test all the functionalities, there is no guarantee that the pipeline is entirely bug-free.

+📖 See our [preprint](https://psyarxiv.com/x5apu) for more explanation and our plan for upcoming functionalities (aka Roadmap).

+🤝 If you want to help you can submit bugs and suggestions of enhancements in our Github [Issues section](https://github.com/GHFC/HyPyP/issues).

+🤓 For the motivated contributors, you can even help directly in the developpment of HyPyP.
+You will need to install [Poetry](https://python-poetry.org/) (see section below).

 ## Contributors
 Florence BRUN, Anaël AYROLLES, Phoebe CHEN, Amir DJALOVSKI, Yann BEAUXIS, Suzanne DIKKER, Guillaume DUMAS